nalsadi/nalsadi/README.md

 I explore the intersection of machine learning, healthcare and blockchain!

-  🎓 PhD student at the Univeristy of McMaster during the supervision of Dr. Andrew Gadsden 💻 Data Scientist at Adastra Corporation
+  🎓 PhD student at the Univeristy of McMaster under the supervision of Dr. Andrew Gadsden

+  💻 Data Scientist at Adastra Corporation

   📫 Reach me at alsadin at mcmaster dot ca
 <!--
 **nalsadi/nalsadi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.